Cissy118/Yahtzee-Game-API/README.md

 ##Game Description:
 - Yahtzee Game is a dice game.
 The object of the game is to score points by rolling five dice to make certain combinations.
 - A game consists of thirteen rounds.
-Each round begin with 'roll_dice'.
+Each round begins with 'roll_dice'.
 The dice can be rolled up to three times in a turn to try to make various scoring combinations.
 Each time you can choose which dice to be kept before next turn.
 - After each round the player 'choose_category' to determine which scoring